RobzLegz/RobzLegz/README.md

 - I'm currently learning React JS and Python 📖
 - My 2021 goals are to contribute and learn as much as possible ✔️
-- Tesla website and zoom clone under construction 	🚧
+- Tesla website and e-comerce site under construction 	🚧
 - Working on some more projects for my portfolio 👷

 ### Contact me: